 Today was a day that I will remember for many years to come.
 Today we had our fruit tour, which many of us had been looking forward to for many days, and so we should have.

-Therefore today is a day that I will remember for many years to come, and it makes it even more surreal to think that we are nearing the end of this program and this once in a lifetime opportunity that we have all been blessed to have and experience.
-Today was the perfect end to our short Dominica stay, and we are all ready to set off tomorrow to experience more places and even more picturesque sights that will be forever embedded in our memories.
+Therefore today is a day that I will remember for many years to come, and it makes it even more surreal to think that we are nearing the end of this program and this once-in-a-lifetime opportunity that we have all been blessed to have and experience.
+Today was the perfect end to our short Dominica stay.
+We are all ready to set off tomorrow to experience more places and even more picturesque sights that will be forever embedded in our memories.